dstnyanalytics/Meridix-WebApi-JS/README.md

 This is a library that can be used to sign API requests against Meridix WebAPI.

 ### Installation
+The package is available through NPM

+    npm install meridix-webapi-js --save

-The package is available through bower
+The package is available through Bower

     bower install meridix-webapi-js